 Prepare for a long slog

 You will need to instigate your career change over the long-term – banks now need a lot of convincing before they’ll hire you.
-“Pre-financial crisis, during the booming job market, lots of private banks in Asia experimented with their hiring, but most of these people weren’t successful,” says ex-private banker Liu San Li, now head of banking at BTI Executive Search.
+“Pre-financial crisis, during the booming job market, lots of private banks in Asia experimented with their hiring, but most of these people weren’t successful,” says Liu San Li, a former private banker, now a business partner at wealth management firm Avallis in Singapore.
 “Now many banks are super cautious about people without wealth management RM experience – they hire case by case.”

 Transfer internally from IBD